The Orgasm Gap: What Is It And What To Do About It?

 Familiarise Yourself With Female Anatomy

 Did you know that the clitoris is not just the small part that can be seen, which is located above the yoni opening?
 It is actually a much larger sexual organ, with the majority of it being located on the inside.
 Learning to stimulate the clitoral legs can help the woman to feel much more pleasure and arousal.
 In addition, knowing about the locations of the inner and outer labia, g-spot and cervix (as a starting point) can help to explore different ways of pleasuring women.
+In some cases, doing kegel exercises to help to strengthen the pelvic floor can help.

 Get To Know Your Body And Ask For What You Want